pytools4dart/pytools4dart/README.md

 simu.addsequence({'param2' : (4,5,6)}, group = 'group2')
 ```

-A name is required in order to save the xml file, for now a single name
+A name is required in order to save the xml file.
+At this time now a single
-has to be used, for a single xml sequence file will be produced.
+name has to be used, for a single xml sequence file will be produced.

 Example :